okkan/oDriver/README.md

 READ ME !
 =====================

-This is just a sample about expressjs, mongoose used REST API and its unit test.
+This is just a sample project using expressjs, mongoose to develop a REST API and its unit test.

 To install :
 ```
 npm install
 ```

-/configs/env/dev.js and /configs/env/prod.js need to be configured before run it.
+/configs/env/dev.js and /configs/env/prod.js need to be configured before running it.

 To unit test :
 ```